artsmia/artstories.md/stories/tying-laces.md

 <video src='null'></video>

-In the late 1500s, there were two basic kinds of lace in Europe: needle laces, worked with needle and thread; and bobbin laces, derived from braiding techniques, particularly those used to create fabric trims.
+In the late 1500s, two basic kinds of lace emerged in Europe: needle laces, worked with needle and thread; and bobbin laces, derived from braiding techniques, particularly those used to create fabric trims.

 ---